ADITYAVOFFICIAL/Allocer/README.md

 ## Project Overview

-- This is an *application-based* group project, a part of the DSA (Data Structure and Algorithms) application.
+- This is an *application-based* project, a part of the DSA (Data Structure and Algorithms) application.
 - The project aims to **simulate the admission process** for colleges.
 Students can apply for a degree program at a college using this system.
 Allocer is a completely merit-based allotment system.
 Students are admitted taking into consideration their Common Entrance Test (SRMJEE) marks and course preferences.
 - The code is divided into different classes: menu, database, allotment_mechanism.
 Each file contains a class which has the related data members and functions defined in it.
 The functionality is divided mainly into 2 parts: For **Admin** and **Student**.
 Validations are added for all inputs to ensure an error-free experience.